The memory of my first surfboard

 I will never forget the surfboard that got me into surfing.
 It was not a board like the ones I see today in fancy surf shops.
 It was the most important object I owned in my life.

 I was born in Porto, the city that gave the name to the oldest country in Europe - Portugal.
 Today, Porto is a trendy town blessed by the iconic Douro River and the Atlantic Ocean.

-I would say that I had the privilege to enjoy a full decade of summer parties, and fun from since I was six or seven years old until I joined the university in a landlocked town.
+I would say that I had the privilege to enjoy a full decade of summer parties and fun since I was six or seven years old until I joined the university in a landlocked town.